Network Security

 open-source libraries and integrated into web browsers and other technologies.
 Traffic

-encrypted by PQC or hybrid PQC algorithms cannot be decrypted yet, making these
+encrypted by PQC or hybrid PQC algorithms can't be decrypted yet, making these

 algorithms vulnerable to misuse.
 However, you can prevent the misuse of PQC and hybrid